Astronaut828/FOS/README.md

 - **Immutable Content Storage:** Leveraging IPFS and blockchain technology, FOS ensures that all content is stored permanently, making censorship or alteration of authors' work impossible.
 - **Decentralized Platform:** With decentralization at its core, FOS provides a robust and resilient platform immune to centralized control and interference.
+- **Transparent Operations:** Every transaction and submission is transparently recorded on the blockchain, promoting a culture of openness and trust.